Welcome to MMaP

 Welcome to the Research Centre for the Study of Music, Media, and Place (MMaP) at Memorial University.
-MMaP associates engage in a wide range of research projects on music and culture, as well as applied ethnomusicology and outreach activities.
+MMaP engages in a wide range of research projects on music and culture, as well as applied ethnomusicology and outreach activities.
 Located in the St. John’s Arts and Culture Centre, MMaP’s facilities are home to Memorial’s MA and PhD programs in ethnomusicology, visiting scholars, and postdoctoral research fellows.